dagraham/etm-dgraham/README.md

         "modified": "{T}:20191130T1643A"
         }

-@x expansions.
+### @x expansions

 The `@x`, *expansion key*, entry is used to specify a key for options to be extracted from the etm configuration settings.
 E.g., suppose your configuration setting has the following entry for *expansions*:

             expansions:
                 tennis: '@e 1h30m @a 30m, 15m: v @i personal:tennis'